Recursive numeral systems are highly regular and easy to process: Prior work on efficiency of recursive numeral systems

 \section{Prior work on efficiency of recursive numeral systems}

 D\&S proposed that recursive numeral systems optimise the trade-off between \textit{lexicon size} and \textit{average morphosyntactic complexity}.
 Lexicon size is the number of meanings encoded by single morphemes (e.g. in Mandarin this includes the numerals from 1 \textit{yī} \begin{CJK}{UTF8}{gbsn}一\end{CJK} to 10 \begin{CJK}{UTF8}{gbsn}十\end{CJK} \textit{shí}).
 Average morphosyntactic complexity is the weighted average of the count of number and arithmetic combinator morphemes ($+,-,*$) across all numerals.
 For example, the \textit{numeral} (i.e. the form) of \textit{number} 43 is formed in Mandarin as \begin{CJK}{UTF8}{gbsn}四十三\end{CJK}, \textit{sì shí sān}, ``four [times] ten [plus] three'', $4*10+3$.
-This numeral has morphosyntactic complexity of 5, counting the digit and null morphemes $*$ and $+$.
+This numeral has morphosyntactic complexity of 5, counting the digits $4$ and $3$, the multiplier (base) $10$ and null combinator morphemes $*$ and $+$.

 To show that natural recursive systems optimise this trade-off, D\&S compared the numeral systems of natural languages to theoretically possible systems over the number range $1-99$.
 They generated these possible recursive numeral systems using Hurford's grammar \citep{Hurford1975TheLT, HURFORD2007773}: